Dead Vent 7

-Dead Vent 7 is an album by Single Cell Orchestra.
+Dead Vent 7 is the first full length album by Single Cell Orchestra.
 It was released in 1995 on Reflective Records.
-The album closely resembles a radio drama, with a variety of actors voicing the roles of a deep-space military crew involved in an Alien-like space opera.
-This tale of spaceships, an unseen enemy, and the participants' eventual demise features narration by Miguel Fierro and friends, as well as Fierro's synthesizer-based bleeps, drones, and rhythms.
+This album closely resembles a radio drama, with a variety of actors voicing the roles of a deep-space military crew involved in an Alien-like space opera.
+This tale of spaceships, an unseen enemy, and the participants' eventual demise features narration by Miguel A. Fierro and his friends, as well as Fierro's synthesizer-based bleeps, drones, and rhythms.